You can use Quotient’s SDK to log inputs and outputs from your retrieval or search-augmented AI applications.

 Log model interactions with context and metadata for analysis.

-log_id = logger.log(
+log_id = quotient.log(

 user_query="How do I cook a goose?",